Shotbow/fudawiki-files/hanafuda/FAQ.md

 ## 4. What happens if I play a card with multiple matches on the board?
 ## 5. This game is complicated.
 Is there a printable reference somewhere?
 ## 6. I'm tired of Koi-Koi; what else can I do with Hanafuda?
+Hanafuda make up an "open system" so to speak; that is, the cards can be used to play a practically infinite number of games, just like Western playing cards.
+For a non-exhaustive list of hanafuda games, see [Hanafuda Games](/en/hanafuda/games).

 # Other
 ## 1. I want to make my own deck; how do I go about doing that?